 Compared to all households, households in this jurisdiction that own their own homes are wealthier, but the broad differences in wealth between jurisdictions are approximately the same.
-Electoral area D is again among the more affluent jurisdictions in the CVRD, with a median household income for owner households of \$78,706.
+Electoral area E is among the more affluent jurisdictions, with a median household income for owner households of \$78,132.